Experimental fosters projects that aim to discover new territories in the field of architecture with the goal to change how and with what we build.

 Karen Stein

-Independent Critic and Architectural Advisor
+Independent Critic and Architectural Advisor, New York

 Prof. Jan de Vylder